vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-3-2-Demeter.md

 # Alpha 2020.3.2 Demeter Release Notes

 This version of Vircadia is an update to 2020.3.1.
 It is compatible with the 2020.3.0-Demeter protocol.
-This version was released on November 19th, 2020.
+This version was released on December 1st, 2020.

 ## Interface (Codename Athena)